daniel-rusu/pods4k/immutable-arrays/README.md

 random access and is extremely efficient since the generated wrapper is backed by the same backing array without copying the elements.

-When working with primitive variants, such as `ImmutableFloatArray`, exposing these to list APIs will auto-box the elements since lists operate on generic types:
+When working with primitive variants, such as `ImmutableFloatArray`, exposing these to list APIs will auto-box elements since lists use generics:

 * If random access isn't needed, use `asIterable()` to avoid copying the backing array and nudge usages towards one-time access patterns with the iterator.
 * Otherwise, if random access is needed and the number of accesses won't exceed the list size, use `asList()`.
-* For everything else, use `toList()` as this auto-boxes all the values upfront and avoids additional auto-boxing when the same elements are accessed multiple times.
+* For everything else, use `toList()` to auto-box all values upfront and avoid additional auto-boxing when the same elements are accessed multiple times.

 Using `asList()` or `asIterable()` only auto-boxes the elements that are accessed.
 For example, wrapping a 1,000-element array by calling `asList()` and then performing 3 element accesses will only perform 3 auto-boxing operations.

-Using `asList()` or `asIterable()` has a secondary benefit since they only auto-box values lazily when accessed.
-This reduces the pressure on the garbage collector for use cases that aggregate values without retaining the elements, such as when keeping track of the sum to compute the average.
-This usage pattern of creating temporary objects that are immediately discarded is very efficient with modern garbage collectors.
-The collection process only copies objects that are still accessible.
+Using `asList()` or `asIterable()` auto-boxes values lazily when accessed.
+This reduces the pressure on the garbage collector for use cases that operate on the values without retaining the elements, such as when iterating the elements to sum their values.
+Creating temporary wrapper objects that are immediately discarded is very efficient with modern garbage collectors as the collection process only copies objects that are still accessible.
 Having 1 or 1,000 discarded objects has no performance impact on the collection step.
-However, if we auto-box all elements up-front to pass to some utility, any collections that occur before that utility completes would be forced to copy all these objects around since they're all still accessible.
+However, if we auto-box all elements up-front to pass to some utility, any collections that occur before that utility completes would be forced to copy all these objects since they're all still accessible.

 </details>